-This letter is to inform you that the Federal Aviation Administration (FAA) has granted your petition to extend and amend Exemption No. 10360E.
+This letter is to inform you that the Federal Aviation Administration (FAA) has granted your petition to extend Exemption No. 10360F.
 This letter transmits the FAA's decision, explains the FAA's basis, and provides the conditions and limitations of the exemption, including the date the exemption ends.

-The Basis for FAA's Decision
+The Basis for the FAA's Decision

-By letter dated April 8, 2021, you petitioned the FAA on behalf of Angel Flight of New England, Inc. (AF/NE) for an extension of Exemption No. 10360E, as amended.
-That exemption, from § 61.113(c) of Title 14 of the Code of Federal Regulations (14 CFR), allows AF/NE to reimburse its volunteer pilots for fuel costs incurred in conducting charitable flights.
+By letter dated January 25, 2023, you petitioned the FAA on behalf of Angel Flight of New England, Inc. (AF/NE) for an extension of Exemption No. 10360F.
+That exemption from § 61.113(c) of Title 14 of the Code of Federal Regulations (14 CFR), allows AF/NE to reimburse its volunteer pilots for fuel costs incurred in conducting charitable flights.